ioBroker/ioBroker.js-controller/doc/SCHEMA.md

 * system.user.
 * system.group.
 * system.translations. - system wide translation objects
-* system.adapter.     - Adapter
-* system.adapter.&lt;adapter-name&gt; - default config of an adapter
+* &lt;adapter-name&gt; - default config of an adapter, can have attachments that are accessible via http://&lt;couch&gt;:5984/&lt;adapter-name&gt;/path/file
-* &lt;adapter-name&gt;.meta. - An adapters meta Data namespace
+* &lt;adapter-name&gt;.meta. - common meta-data used by all instances of this adapter
 * &lt;adapter-name&gt;.&lt;instance-number&gt;. - An adapters instance namespace
 * enum.               - Enumerations
 * hist.               - History Data (only states, no objects)